Feu-Secret/Tokenmagic/README.md

 glowFunc();
 ```

+## Issues

+Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/Feu-Secret/tokenmagic/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

 ### For module developers
 If you want to use TokenMagic in your modules, know that you are welcome.
 I await your feedback and I will listen to your needs.